-- (i) our pharmaceutical cannabinoids platform (which we refer to as ResolutionRx), including dronabinol (a synthetic form of $\Delta 9$ -tetrahydrocannabinol (" $\Delta 9$ -THC")), which acts upon the nervous system's endogenous cannabinoid receptors, and - (ii) our neuromodulators platform (which we refer to as EndeavourRx) is made up of two programs: (a) our ampakines program, including proprietary compounds that are positive allosteric modulators ("PAMs") of AMPA-type glutamate receptors to promote neuronal function and (b) our GABAkines program, including proprietary compounds that are PAMs of GABAA receptors, which was recently established pursuant to our entry with the University of Wisconsin-Milwaukee Research Foundation, Inc., an affiliate of the University of Wisconsin-Milwaukee ("UWMRF"), into a patent license agreement (the UWMRF Patent License Agreement").
+- (i) our pharmaceutical cannabinoids platform (which we refer to as ResolutionRx) is developing compounds that target the body's endocannabinoid system, and in particular, the re-purposing of dronabinol, an endocannabinoid CB1 and CB2 receptor agonist, for the treatment of OSA.
+Dronabinol is already approved by the FDA for other indications. - our neuromodulators platform (which we refer to as EndeavourRx) is made up of two programs: (a) our AMPAkines program, which is developing proprietary compounds that are positive allosteric modulators ("PAMs") of AMPA-type glutamate receptors to promote neuronal function and (b) our GABAkines program, which is developing proprietary compounds that are PAMs of GABAA receptors, and which was recently established pursuant to our entry with the University of Wisconsin-Milwaukee Research Foundation, Inc., an affiliate of the University of Wisconsin-Milwaukee ("UWMRF"), into a patent license agreement (the "UWMRF Patent License Agreement").